Construction Handover Checklist

 Construction companies who are able to deliver what they need to on-site whilst also organising, validating and preparing the necessary data for the client and operations and management team are much more likely to win contracts and gain future business.

+We hope that you have found this Construction Handover Checklist handy!
 To find out more about how you can facilitate a success project handover as a contractor, get in touch with construction software specialist, REBIM®.